emmanuelaboah/Computer-Architecture/Project_1/README.md

-## This project is still in progress in will be committed soon :)
+## This project is still in progress and I will be committing soon :)